 Copyright and licensing your materials

-When putting material online, it is a good idea to choose an intellectual property licence.
+When putting material online, it is a good idea to choose and make explicit an intellectual property licence.
 This makes clear whether reproduction and reuse are allowable.
 By declaring your intent at the outset, you can avoid having to deal with lots of permission requests from users.

 The licensing decision has to be made by the intellectual property owner, which is not necessarily the author.
 It may be the author's employer or the body that paid for the content to be created.